 From the records of the General Court, Massachusetts Bay Colony, May 11, 1659; via A Puritan's Mind

-Historiorant: One of Troutfishing's excellent diaries (specifically the one of December 5, 2007) cited the same Mass.
-Bay Court records – and it also touches upon some topics – like Christmas sex in Japan – that I'm just not going to be able to get to tonight.
+Historiorant: One of Troutfishing's excellent diary of December 5, 2007 cited the same Mass.
+Bay Court records – and it also touches upon some topics – like Christmas sex in Japan – that your resident historiorantologist just isn't going to be able to get to tonight.

 We're accustomed to leaders so morally radioactive that we don't often think of people copying the styles or goings-on popular in the land's halls of power.
 This wasn't always the case: When Queen Victoria and Prince Albert set up a Christmas tree and published a photo of themselves with it in 1846, English socialites fell all over themselves trying to ape the royal couple, followed quickly by inferiority-complex-suffering Americans, who aped the English socialites.
 By the 1850s, manufacturers had sprung up to provide crap to hang on the branches of the trees, though in a peculiarly American trait, people put national flags at the top.
 Methinks BillO would like to see this particular marriage of jingoism and religion return, but that he'd be conflicted about taking down the angel or star that's currently there.